ubern-mia/bender/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/jGLBcMyiehg/0.jpg"
 alt="BENDER episode 02" width="640" height="480" border="10" /></a>

 Click [here for a glossary](/episode02/glossar.md) of common terms used in the Deep Learning world, with a special focus on Medical Imaging and clinical lingo.
+A downloadable PDF version is [here](/episode02/glossar.pdf).

 --------------------